jdasfd/withncbi_note/note/Pseudomonas.md

 Basically, using 2 different methods, we got totally 216 domains from both PFAM and Pseudomonas GO term after removed those domains whose function have been unknown yet.

+`pfam_domain.tsv` included all domains that related to carbohydrate metabolic process.

 ### Scan every domain

 Main goal is to find those domains from our strains by `hmmsearch`.